History of railroads in Michigan: Across the Lower Peninsula

 Capitalizing on Jackson's central location, Michigan Central Railroad added the growing community as its eastern terminus in 1841.
 With the addition of the railroad, Jackson began its development as an important rail center.
 By 1871 Jackson was recognized as an important rail center with six different railroads passing through the city.
 By 1910, Jackson was home to switching and repair headquarters for 10 railroads.

 The third line to cross the Lower Peninsula grew out of the Detroit & Pontiac (D&P), which had emerged from bankruptcy in 1849 with a new set of backers and fresh capital.
 Under the new name of the Detroit & Milwaukee (D&M), the railroad pushed across the central part of the peninsula, eventually reaching Grand Haven on the shores of Lake Michigan on November 22, 1858.
 From Detroit through Grand Rapids to Grand Haven the line stretched 186 mi.
 While similar to the projected northern line, it ignored St. Clair in favor of a Detroit terminus.

 Winfield Scott Gerrish is credited with revolutionizing lumbering in Michigan by building a seven-mile-long logging railroad from Lake George to the Muskegon River in Clare County in 1877.
+Only ten years later 89 logging railroads operated in Michigan, by far the most in the country.